EXPENSIFY ALERT: Bragar Eagel & Squire, P.C. Reminds Investors That A Class Action Lawsuit Has Been Filed Against Expensify, Inc. And Encourages Inves...

 (MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-15, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Expensify, Inc. ("Expensify" or the "Company") (NASDAQ: EXFY) in the United States District Court for the District of Oregon on behalf of all persons and entities who purchased or otherwise acquired Expensify securities pursuant and/or traceable to the Offering Documents issued in connection with the Company's initial public offering conducted on or about November 11, 2021 (the "IPO" or "Offering").
+20, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Expensify, Inc. (“Expensify” or the“Company”) (NASDAQ: EXFY) in the United States District Court for the District of Oregon on behalf of all persons and entities who purchased or otherwise acquired Expensify securities pursuant and/or traceable to the Offering Documents issued in connection with the Company's initial public offering conducted on or about November 11, 2021 (the“IPO” or“Offering”).
 Investors have until January 29, 2024 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.